Assistance programs Bellingham and Whatcom County.

-General help, limited financial assistance and counseling
+General help, limited financial assistance and counseling in Whatcom County

-Catholic Community Services NW can coordinates access to mental health and social service for children and families.
+Catholic Community Services NW can coordinates access to free or low-cost mental health and social service for children as well as families.
 These services are available to people with limited or no means or income.
 The programs can help people deal with a short term crisis, reduce dysfunction’s and enhance strengths and coping skills of patients.
-The churches are also involved in referring clients to housing or shelter programs and also operate a resale shop.
-(360) 676-2164.
-Read more Bellingham Catholic Charities.
+Learn more on free mental health services available nationwide too.

-The Whatcom Salvation Army provides assistance to individuals and families in emergency situations and who are facing a short term crisis.
+The Whatcom Washington Salvation Army provides assistance to individuals and families in emergency situations.
+The help is for people who are facing a short term crisis and need immediate relief.
 Receive access to free food, clothing, cash grants for paying bills, and household items.
 There may also be support such as furniture, occasional limited rental, mortgage, heating or utility bill assistance.
-Seasonal programs in Bellingham include Christmas food and gifts; recreation: adult social/spiritual activities; disaster assistance; senior services and a youth camp program.
-Phone number (360) 733-1410, or more Whatcom County Salvation Army.
+A major focus is on government homeless prevention programs, and the Salvation Army tries to help.

 Volunteers of America (VOA) - The national charity provides help in Whatcom and Bellingham.
 While a focus is on housing, including homeless prevention, they also help with self-sufficiency, employment, and nutritional needs.
 Some of what may be available includes emergency financial aid for paying rent or utility bills and food.

 Bellingham and Whatcom County Love provides advice and referrals.
 The goal of the charity is to help people in poverty address the cause of it, such as excessive debt or lack of employment.
 They may have referrals to transitional housing, government grants and more.
 Address is 1998 Midway Lane, Bellingham, WA 98226, or call 360.671.6201.

-Food assistance programs
+Free food assistance programs

 Receive help with and access to child and day care

-Health care centers
+Free health care centers

 Children and mother can get access to health care from Mother Baby Center.
 The agency can be reached at (360) 647-1544.
 The center provides health care, general medical services and support services for pregnant and postpartum women.
 The results of the program and the clinic are fewer deaths and healthier babies in the community.